ml to Cups Conversion: The Complete Guide

 1 liter ≈ 4.2 cups (1000 ml)

-Once these are locked in, you can build any conversion by multiplication.
+Once those are locked in, you can build any conversion by multiplication.
 Half a liter = half of 4.2 cups = 2.1 cups ≈ 2 cups + 1.5 tablespoons.
-Good enough for any savory recipe.
+Good enough for any savory recipe, and honestly for most baking too.

 ml Markings on Measuring Cups

-Most US liquid measuring cups (the clear pitchers with a pour spout) have both cup fractions and ml markings on the side.
-If yours does, use the ml line directly when your recipe calls for ml — no conversion needed.
-If you only have dry measuring cups (the nesting kind), you'll need to calculate: fill to the brim of the appropriate cup size and know its ml equivalent from the table above.
+Most US liquid measuring cups—the clear pitchers with a pour spout—have both cup fractions and ml markings on the side.
+If yours does, just use the ml line directly when your recipe calls for ml.
+No conversion needed.
+If you only have dry measuring cups (the nesting kind), you'll need to calculate: fill to the brim of the right cup size and match it to the ml equivalent in the table above.

 Converting Recipes from Metric

-European and Australian baking recipes commonly use ml for liquids.
-The safest approach is to not convert at all — buy a simple liquid measuring cup that shows ml markings up to 500 ml or 1 liter.
-They cost a few dollars and eliminate all conversion errors.
+European and Australian baking recipes typically use ml for liquids.
+The simplest solution?
+Don't convert at all—just buy a liquid measuring cup that shows ml markings up to 500 ml or 1 liter.
+They cost a few dollars and eliminate every conversion error.
 But if you need to cook right now, the table above has you covered.

 Frequently Asked Questions